 “Credo” is Latin for “I believe.”
 Unitarian Universalists believe that only the individual can decide what to believe.
-A program called Building Your Own Theology encourages personal clarification of beliefs, and ends with each participant writing their own credo.
-Here are credos written by some members of our congregation.
+Here are credos written by some members of our congregation as part of a Build Your Own Theology adult learning class.

 ~ Lavon Hodges, 2016